 Compatible with the PKIX standard.

-The PKI infrastructure that will be used is the the EJBCA Open Source PKI.
+The PKI infrastructure that will be used is the EJBCA Open Source PKI.

 Type of certificates

 Server and client certificates will be issued for the national SafeSeaNet systems.

 Such type of certificates may be requested remotely via the individual(s) in charge of the security management functions at national level (at NCA level) which shall submit proof of fact that this person is duly authorized to sign for the Member State legal representative.
 These digital certificates will be RSA certificates with a 2048 bit key length valid for two years.